 The theory is that when parents fail to provide support for their children’s sense of independence, those children become susceptible to developing a discrepancy between their true identity and the identity they express to the rest of the world.
-That is, when parents try to control their children’s opinions, beliefs, and behaviors or make their love contingent upon their children acting a certain way, children may start behaving in a way that is consistent with their parent’s desires, even though it may be opposite from their true feelings.
+In other words, when parents try to control their children’s opinions, beliefs, and behaviors or make their love contingent upon their children acting a certain way, children may start behaving in a way that is consistent with their parent’s desires, even though it may be opposite from their true feelings.

 These studies suggest that parenting styles and internal conflict may play an even larger role in the development of homophobia than previously thought.
 They also provide us with insight into some of the psychological factors that may underlie the hypocrisy evident in recent cases of anti-gay religious and political figures caught in gay sex scandals, not to mention the motivations behind anti-gay bullying and hate crimes more broadly.
 Of course, it’s important to keep in mind that homophobia does not necessarily have to develop this way and not everyone who is homophobic has repressed same-sex attraction.
-Thus, while this research represents a fascinating and important piece of the puzzle, it is certainly not the last word on the origin of anti-gay prejudice.
+Thus, while this research represents a fascinating and important piece of the puzzle, it is certainly not the final word on the origin of anti-gay prejudice.

-1Weinstein, N., Ryan, W. S., DeHaan, C. R., Przybylski, A. K., & Legate, N. (2012).
+Weinstein, N., Ryan, W. S., DeHaan, C. R., Przybylski, A. K., & Legate, N. (2012).
 Parental autonomy support and discrepancies between implicit and explicit sexual identities: Dynamics of self-acceptance and defense.
 Journal of Personality and Social Psychology, 102, 815-832. doi:10.1037/a0026854

-Image Source: http://i113.photobucket.com/albums/n229/_xxXxxXxx_/homophobia_btn.gif
+Image Source: Wikimedia Commons